WHO WE ARE

 Upon graduation from Cornell University and New York College of Podiatric Medicine, Dr. Alencherry completed residency training at New York Hospital Queens.
 He is dual Board Certified by the American Board of Foot and Ankle Surgery and the American Board of Podiatric Medicine.
 He is a teaching faculty of New York-Presbyterian Queens hospital.

-Recent Blog Posts From Our Foot Surgery in Woodbury
+Recent Blog Posts From Our Doctors for Foot Surgery in Woodbury

 METATARSAL FOOT SURGERY